googlegenomics/gcp-variant-transforms/README.md

 The pipeline supports gzip, bzip, and uncompressed VCF formats.
 However, it runs slower for compressed files as they cannot be sharded.

+Note that the pipeline requires valid and complete headers for all VCF files being processed.

 Example command for DirectRunner:

 ```bash